-You can contact Samuel F. Jacob, Water Plant Superintendent who has prepared this report.
-Mr. Jacob has over 43 years of experience in Water Treatment, and Class IV Water Plants.
+You can contact Samuel W. Jacob, Water Plant Superintendent who has prepared this report.
 He currently holds an Ohio EPA Class IV Water Certificate.
-If you have any questions, concerns or would like additional information, please contact him at 440-324-7669 or 440-244-4310 extension 6201 or email him at sjacob@cityofelyria.org
+If you have any questions, concerns or would like additional information, please contact him at 440-324-7669 or 440-244-4310 extension 6211 or email him at swjacob@cityofelyria.org